 Westdale Bay is a picturesque sandy beach situated approximately 1km west of the village of Dale.
 A narrow no-through road (turn left opposite church) overlooks the bay on the north side and has some (very limited) roadside parking.
 Additional roadside parking and a P&D car park in the village, and access to the beach is on foot from the west side of the one-way system by the castle.
 From here a footpath leads across a field to the coastal path, where steps descend to the shore.
 Dogs are allowed at all times.

-The beach is backed by pebbles and red sandstone cliffs with an outlook towards Skokholm Island (about 3 miles offshore) and Grassholm Island in the far distance.
+The beach is backed by a pebble bank and cliffs of red sandstones and mudstones.
+It marks the western end of the Ritec Fault, which runs across Pembrokeshire to Tenby.
+About 3 miles offshore is Skokholm Island, and Grassholm Island can be seen just right of this in the far distance.
 It's a popular surfing beach at its best on a rising tide, but before the high tide.
 Strong rips can occur and it's not a beach for the inexperienced.
 Make sure you know where the rocks are!